jarviscanada/jarvis_data_eng_CarlaCastaneda/linux_sql/README.md

 host_info and host_usage which would store information about hardware specs and server usage. created shell scripts host_info.sh and host_usage.sh to collect this information via bash commands stored in variables and inserted into the database tables respectively. host_usage.sh should execute evertime server is up and running every minute and inserting into database table host_usage which was implemented using crontab in Linux. we also have a ddl.sql file which createdthe database tables if not created already and a psql_docker.sh shell script which creates, stops or starts an instance of the psql docker container.
-The SQL scripts used to gather data from the database contain average memory uses over 5 minute intervals of each host
+The SQL scripts used to gather data from the database contain average memory uses over 5 minute intervals of each host as well as check if any servers are not healthy over 5 min intervals.
 Used git and github to keep track of feature branches and devlopment changes throughout the project.

 ## Architecture